kauri-io/archive/docs/Non-Fungible Token Tutorial Series/crypto-items-and-erc1155.md

 ---
 title: Crypto Items and ERC1155
 summary: Improvements on 721 With the recent finalizing of ERC721, games involving non-fungible tokens and cryptocollectibles are poised to explode.
-Many are nearing beta release as we speak, namely  Gods Unchained, CryptoWars, Zombie Battleground along with officially-affiliated collectibles with the NFL, MLB, and more.
+Many are nearing beta release as we speak, namely- Gods Unchained, CryptoWars, Zombie Battleground along with officially-affiliated collectibles with the NFL, MLB, and more.
 The creators of Enjin Coin, an Ethereum-based games platform, identified a few areas for improvement in the token standards as related to the needs of typical games.
 From the “Motivation
 authors:
   - Kauri Team (@kauri)
 date: 2018-09-04